Customer Service Lessons From a Snake Farmer

-At the foundation of customer service and successful selling is the willingness and ability to betruly interested in each customer you meet.
-Not just in what he (she) needs, but also in who he is, what he does, what goes on in his life that might make your product or service relevant to him.
+The very foundation of outstanding customer service, as well as successful selling, is the willingness and ability to be truly interested in each customer you meet.
+Interest that goes beyond their immediate needs, and into who they are, what they do and what goes on in their lives that might make your product or service relevant to them.

 Bill: “Why don’t you learn a little about me first?”